james2406/CodeFirstGirls-York2016/5-javascript/README.md

 ## Lesson One - adding javascript and jquery to your site

-First, create an index.html file using this template
+If you don't have a site to work on already, create an index.html file using this template

 ```
 <!DOCTYPE html>